-With a glance at Peeta, who's stepped back with intent to leave, Haymitch musters his courage and walks with his cousin.
+With a glance at Peeta, who relieves him of the basket and steps back with intent to leave, Haymitch musters his courage and joins his cousin inside.
 "Let's get to work, then."

-When she finally hears a human voice instead of the insipid music, Hazelle unfolds her face from her elbow that's braced against the wall and stands straighter.
+When she finally hears a human voice instead of the insipid music, Hazelle lifts her forehead from her arm that's braced against the wall and stands straighter.
 "Yes," she answers hurriedly.
 "Uh, Hazelle Hawthorne - trying to reach my s - Gale Hawthorne."

 She's told by the receptionist - or his own personal secretary? - that Mister Hawthorne is unavailable at the moment.
 Would she like her to leave a note?